nrcrast/DbdPerkTool/docs/index.md

 title: About
 permalink: /
 ---
 The Dead By Daylight Icon Toolbox is a desktop Windows application designed to make the process of browsing for & installing Perks (and Icons/Char Portraits) easy.
-It also includes functionality to generate icon pack bundles to be included in the Perk respository.
 The tool will autodetect your Dead By Daylight installation location in most cases.
+All you need to do is click "install", and the tool will install the perk pack directly to your Dead By Daylight directory.
+You can then just fire up the game and enjoy!

-If you've installed Dead By Daylight from the Windows Store (why?), then you will have to set the path manually via the Settings tab.
+If you've installed Dead By Daylight from the Windows Store, you will be unable to use this tool.
+Windows store seems to install applications as _read only_, so there's no way to use custom perks.

 ## Why does this exist?
 This exists for two reasons: I am an Embedded Developer by trade, and this was a fun opportunity to learn some webbier development while still making a useful Desktop application.
 That's why I chose bloated Electron over something like C#/WPF or JavaFx.
 The second reason is that I'm tired of unzipping icon packs and dragging them over.
 It's nice to have them all in one place.